anasty17/mirror-leech-telegram-bot/README.md

 - `YT_COOKIES_URL`: Youtube authentication cookies.
 Check setup [Here](https://github.com/ytdl-org/youtube-dl#how-do-i-pass-cookies-to-youtube-dl).
 Use gist raw link and remove commit id from the link, so you can edit it from gists only.
 - `NETRC_URL`: To create .netrc file contains authentication for aria2c and yt-dlp.
 Use gist raw link and remove commit id from the link, so you can edit it from gists only. **NOTE**: After editing .nterc you need to restart the docker or if deployed on heroku so restart dyno in case your edits related to aria2c authentication.
   - **NOTE**: All above url variables used incase you want edit them in future easily without deploying again or if you want to deploy from public fork.
 If deploying using cli or private fork you can leave these variables empty add token.pickle, accounts folder, drive_folder, .netrc and cookies.txt directly to root but you can't update them without rebuild OR simply leave all above variables and use private UPSTREAM_REPO.
-- `DATABASE_URL`: Your Database URL.
+- `DATABASE_URL`: Your SQL Database URL.
 Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user and rss data. **NOTE**: If deploying on heroku and using heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables.
+Data will be saved in Database: auth and sudo users, leech settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: If deploying on heroku and using heroku postgresql delete this variable from **config.env** file. **DATABASE_URL** will be grabbed from heroku variables.
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
 Separate them by space.
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space.
 - `IS_TEAM_DRIVE`: Set `True` if uploading to TeamDrive.
 Default is `False`. `Bool`